What they do

 Education and training

-To become a qualified mental health nurse, you need to study nursing at university.
+To become a registered nurse, you need to study a degree in nursing at university.

 Most universities in Western Australia offer relevant courses.
 Contact the universities you are interested in for more information.

 Once you are qualified as a registered nurse, you can complete a specialised postgraduate course to become a mental health nurse.
 Alternatively, you need to have three years’ experience working in mental health.

 Required registration and licensing

 To work as mental health nurse in Western Australia, you will need to obtain registration from the Nursing and Midwifery Board of Australia website.
 You will also need to hold a current Working with Children Check (WWC Check).
 Visit the Working with Children website for information on how to apply for a WWC Check.